jmstache/github-docs-agent/README.md

 ---

 ## ✨ Features
 - Downloads repositories as ZIP archives from GitHub
 - Unzips the repository contents
 - Scans for Markdown files
 - Parses **YAML frontmatter** metadata using [`python-frontmatter`](https://github.com/eyeseast/python-frontmatter)
 - Prints out the number of parsed documents
+- Accepts a **branch name argument** (defaults to `main`)
+- Script is executable directly from the terminal (`chmod +x main.py`)

 ---